essif-lab/framework/docs/terms/scope-file.md

 %%Scopes|scope%% enable people to focus, which is important as people's short-term memory is limited to 7 +/- 2 concepts (with attributes) [(Miller, 1956)](http://psychclassics.yorku.ca/Miller/).
 Hence, defining a scope - what is in it and what is not - is relevant as well.

 ### Criterion
-a file that defines/specifies a %%scope|scope%.
+a file that defines/specifies a %%scope|scope%%.

 ### References